How it helps

 Convenient yet powerful

-To treat depression and anxiety, patients simply use our device for 20 minutes after waking up, and again for 20 minutes before going to bed.
+To use our device, patients simply use our device for 20 minutes after waking up, and again for 20 minutes before going to bed.
 Patients who are only treating insomnia use it once a day before bed.
 Most patients don't feel the stimulation.

 Treatment via our device is easy to fit into your normal routine - resting quietly is best during a treatment session, but it’s fine to do other activities such as reading, watching TV, using the computer, talking on the phone, etc.

-The device may be safely used with antidepressants and/or other medications.
+The device may be safely used with medications.

 The science behind it